rwb/c200/README.md

 * Examine the BJS recidivism study ([link](https://bjs.ojp.gov/content/pub/pdf/rpr94.pdf)) for people released from prison in 1994.
 Looking at Table 12 of the report, we see evidence of a relationship between the number of prior arrests and the fraction of people who recidivated within 1 and 3 years.
 Based on the information in this table, what pattern do you see?
 * Calculate the theft clearance rate (# of clearances per 100 cases) for Buffalo for the first 4 months (combined) of 2017.
 Then, calculate the theft clearance rate for the last 6 months (combined) of 2017.
 Which of the two clearance rates is greater?
 * Problems 2.1-2.8 at the end of chapter 2.

+#### R Practice Assignment (I will go over this in class on Tuesday 2/11/25)

+* Enter the New York City murders (1997-2003) and years from the table above.
+* Go to [crimedatatool.com](https://crimedatatool.com) to get the population sizes for New York City for each of the years.
+* Enter the population sizes.
+* Calculate the murder rate for each of the years.
+* Calculate the average murder rate.
+* Calculate the median murder rate.
+* Which year corresponds to the median murder rate?
+* Calculate the murder rate for each of the years (using a calculator).
+* Calculate the average murder rate (using a calculator)
+* Verify that your calculations match those from R out to the 3rd decimal place.
+* Remember that you should only round the final answer (not intermediate calculations).
+* For this analysis, do you think the mean or the median would be a better measure of central tendency?
+Why?